Baviaan/lotro/README.md

 See this link how to create a bot user on discord, obtain your bot token and invite the bot to your server: https://discordpy.readthedocs.io/en/latest/discord.html#

-Please ensure the bot has the correct permissions: 268462080.
+Please ensure the bot has the correct permissions: 268453888.

-(Manage roles, send messages, manage messages, embed links.)
+(Manage roles, send messages, embed links.)

 Please note the bot will automatically shut down if it is not in any discord servers.